Highlights of nicaragua

 Ometepe Island is of course our number 1 spot- but we’re biased, we based ourselves here!
 Check out why in this link.

-For other Nicaraguan highlights…
+For the rest of the Nicaraguan highlights…

 The Pacific Beaches are a sight to behold and a perfect combo for a short visit to Nicaragua; whether you’re looking for a romantic getaway, a family vacation, or the perfect wave and some lively company overlooking a fabulous sunset with a cocktail in hand, there’s a spot for you somewhere along the coast.
 For the surf addicts out there 300+ days of offshore winds throughout the year promise you a good time.